Software Management

 A risk-driven controlled prototyping approach that develops prototypes early in the development process to specifically address risk areas followed by an assessment of prototyping results and further determination of risk areas to prototype.
 Areas that are prototyped frequently include user requirements and algorithm performance.
 Prototyping continues until high-risk areas are resolved and mitigated to an acceptable level.

-During each iteration or loop, the system is explored at greater depth and more detail is added.
-Appropriate for exploratory projects that are working in an unfamiliar domain or with unproven technical approaches.
+During each iteration or loop, the system is explored at greater depth, and more detail is added.
+Appropriate for exploratory projects working in an unfamiliar domain or with unproven technical approaches.
 The iterative nature allows for knowledge gained during early passes to inform subsequent passes.
 Requires low up-front commitment.

 Agile and Scrum Approach